First Detection of an Over-Massive Black Hole Galaxy UHZ1: Evidence for Heavy Black Hole Seed Formation from Direct Collapse: Introduction

+The origin of the first supermassive black holes in the Universe remains an open question in astrophysics.
+Accounting for actively growing SMBHs with masses of $\sim10^9\,\Msun$ in detected $z\gtrsim6$ luminous quasars from light initial seeds has proven to be challenging given the time available for assembling their inferred high masses (see recent review by \cite{fan+2023} and references therein).
 Given that BHs are expected to grow via mergers and accretion over cosmic time \citep{HaehneltPNRees1998,Pacucci_2020_growth}, information about their initial seeding is expected to be erased.
 Therefore, directly accessing the highest redshift population offers the best prospects \citep{RicartePN2018, Pacucci_Loeb_2022} to constrain BH seeding models.
-As we show in this letter, the detection of an accreting BH in UHZ1 offers a unique opportunity to interrogate and constrain seeding scenarios and the very early growth history of BHs.